 Explore possibility of centralized food distribution system by the winter of 2018.

-Work in partnership with the Food Business priority Subcommittee to identify mid-size level grocer that would be interested in working on a smaller alternative food distribution system by the winter of 2018.
-Done! - introduced to, and now working with, Ernie’s Harvest Time to be a central distribution site for local produce for the city of Lynn.
+Done! - We were introduced to, and are now working with, Ernie’s Harvest Time to be a central distribution site for local produce for the city of Lynn.

 Streamline mobile market process to reach more residents and sites by the winter of 2018.

 Secure funding for the development of a mobile market trailer that will streamline setup and transportation of produce by the fall of 2018.

 Done! - We secured an adorable mobile market trailer named “Gayle” thanks to funding from MDAR (Mass Department of Agricultural Resources).